Should we translate for the world, the languages of the world, or the church?

 For a group of believers to live in obedience to the Scriptures and for their leaders to follow the example of the apostles, they must have the Scriptures in a language they understand.

-With those Scriptures, they are to regularly minister to their fellow brothers and sisters in the faith and to their community at large.
+With the Scriptures, they are to regularly minister to their fellow brothers and sisters in the faith and to their community at large.

-It follows that translating for the church is essential to equipping the church and enabling them to truly know what faith in Christ entails and to steadily grow in their faith.
-It also equips them to proclaim the gospel in their own community and beyond.
+It follows that translating for the church is essential to equipping the church and enabling believers to read the Scriptures, preach the truths contained in them, and teach the faithful so they steadily grow in their faith.
+The Scriptures also equip them to proclaim the gospel in their own community and beyond.

 What about translating for the larger community?